flowdock/Flowdock.NET/README.md

 ## Add DebugLoginInfo.cs

 Logging into Flowdock everytime you test out the app is very painful, *especially* on the Windows Phone emulator (you have to use your mouse to click the keyboard keys! oi!).
 To get around this, in `DEBUG` mode, you will need `DebugLoginInfo.cs` added.
 This file is in `.gitignore` and so you need to add it manually on your box.
-Go to Flockdock > Settings and add the class
+Go to Flockdock/Settings and add the class

 ````
 #if DEBUG